-2015 and 2014 Fees of Independent Registered Public Accountants - Elliott Davis Decosimo
+2016 and 2015 Fees of Independent Registered Public Accountants - Elliott Davis Decosimo

-Audit Fees - The aggregate fees billed by Elliott Davis Decosimo for professional services rendered for the audit of our annual financial statements for the fiscal years ended December 31, 2015 and 2014, and for the review of the financial statements included in the Company's Quarterly Reports on Form 10-Q, and services that are normally provided in connection with statutory and regulatory filings and engagements, for fiscal years ending December 31, 2015 and 2014 were \$105,327 and \$110,766, respectively.
+Audit Fees - The aggregate fees billed by Elliott Davis Decosimo for professional services rendered for the audit of our annual financial statements for the fiscal years ended December 31, 2016 and 2015, and for the review of the financial statements included in the Company's Quarterly Reports on Form 10-Q, and services that are normally provided in connection with statutory and regulatory filings and engagements, for fiscal years ending December 31, 2016 and 2015 were \$105,786 and \$105,327, respectively.

-Audit Related Fees - The aggregate fees billed by Elliott Davis Decosimo for professional services for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements and not reported under the heading "Audit Fees" above for the fiscal years ended December 31, 2015 and 2014 were \$9,500 annually.
-For both years 2015 and 2014, the fees were incurred related to audits of the 401-k benefit plan.
+Audit Related Fees - The aggregate fees billed by Elliott Davis Decosimo for professional services for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements and not reported under the heading "Audit Fees" above for the fiscal years ended December 31, 2016 and 2015 were \$11,350 and \$9,500, respectively.
+For both years 2016 and 2015, the fees were incurred related to audits of the 401-k benefit plan.

-Tax Fees - The aggregate fees billed by Elliott Davis Decosimo for professional services for tax compliance, tax advice and tax planning for the fiscal years ended December 31, 2015 and 2014 were \$20,130 and \$14,255, respectively.
-During 2015 and 2014, these services included preparation of tax returns as necessary and for NPB Capital Trusts I & 2, assistance provided for an IRS tax audit, as well as tax compliance services.
+Tax Fees - The aggregate fees billed by Elliott Davis Decosimo for professional services for tax compliance, tax advice and tax planning for the fiscal years ended December 31, 2016 and 2015 were \$12,150 and \$20,130, respectively.
+During 2016 and 2015, these services included preparation of tax returns as necessary and for NPB Capital Trusts I & 2, assistance provided for an IRS tax audit, as well as tax compliance services.